What does the Writing & Research Center do?

 How can I support the Writing & Research Center?

 - First, please encourage your students to use our services!
 “Plugs” on syllabuses and assignment sheets often remind students about resources available to them.
 The following is information you can place in your syllabus:

 The Gannon Writing & Research Center is part of the Nash Learning Commons and is located in the lower level of Nash Library.
-We staff undergraduate students in a variety of majors, including humanities, sciences, and health sciences, who have exceeded expectations in their core writing and other humanities courses; as well as graduate English majors.
+We staff undergraduate students in a variety of majors, including humanities, sciences, and health sciences, who have exceeded expectations in their core writing and other humanities courses.
 Consultants are trained to assist with all aspects of the writing process—from generating ideas to drafting, revising, and editing.
 Humanities Tutoring in core classes is also offered.
 The center offers one-on-one consultations, both in-house and online.
 You can log onto online tutoring anywhere you can access the Internet.
 Appointments occur in real-time and are interactive.
 The Writing & Research Center also houses the Sanner Presentation Studio.
-To make an appointment with one of our consultant or to utilize the Sanner Presentation Studio, log onto: http://gannon.mywconline.com
+To make an appointment with one of our consultants or to utilize the Sanner Presentation Studio, log onto: http://gannon.mywconline.com

 Writing & Research Center Hours